tokio-rs/website/content/blog/2022-02-announcing-tokio-metrics.md

 Tokio Metrics fills this gap.
 This crate provides insight into the Tokio scheduler's behavior to help developer's identify where performance issues lay.
-You can take these metrics and report them to your preferred tool (e.g., Graphana, Prometheus, CloudWatch, etc.) along with your application-level metrics.
+You can take these metrics and report them to your preferred tool (e.g., Grafana, Prometheus, CloudWatch, etc.) along with your application-level metrics.
 Once you start collecting metrics, you will be able to [answer questions] like: